-“There will be a dramatic transformation in the industry in the next five years” Yves-Alain Sommerhalder Managing Director at Credit Suisse and a Director of Move Digital “Even the best wealth manager cannot escape the cost trap.
+“There will be a dramatic transformation in the industry in the next five years” says Yves-Alain Sommerhalder, Managing Director at Credit Suisse and a Director of Move Digital.
+“Even the best wealth manager cannot escape the cost trap.
 A significant portion of costs are not related to customer facing activities.
 They are driven by technology and regulatory requirements.
 Sustainable business models require scale and efficiency, while providing state-of-the-art, tailor-made advice.”

 A structural shift in wealth management

 Wealth management clients experience information overload.
 “There is too much content which adds no value” confirms Yves-Alain Sommerhalder.
 “MiFID II, the updated version of the Markets in Financial Instruments Directive, will force an evaluation of the research that banks produce.
 Management of investment information and analysis will change.
 Sources of information will be more diverse.
 Management of data and information will be more comprehensive and analysis will be more concise.”.

 “Credit Suisse is working with Move Digital to get tangible value from content by linking news, research and customer profiles with the product offering; then measuring the results.
 Technology enables us today to turn the traditional product centric approach around, ensuring that the offering is aligned to the client’s profile and interests.”

 Integrating information and analysis from the FT in a systematic way into our state of the art research and investment processes has the potential to be transformational for the bank and for other banks that use our service.Managing Director, Credit Suisse & Board Director, Move Digital AG

 At an early stage of the development of the new solution, Credit Suisse was looking for an independent source of trusted global market intelligence.
 It identified the Financial Times, which is recognised for its authority and integrity.